Toucaan/toucaan.research/README.md

 Quite simply because I owned the pretty domain name.

 Besides, Toucan is a beautiful bird.
-This aggressive little arboreal ramphastidus symbolizes both beauty and strength.
+This aggressive little arboreal _ramphastidus_ symbolizes both beauty and strength.
 We are not only going to found our CSS framework on the metaphor of this highly social and resilient bird but also implement a design language that covers support for all devices on the web including but not limited to just mobile phone or desktops.

-Ocassionally—but only rarely—we may spar with other CSS frameworks using our “mean” oversized and colorful bill. 😉
+Occasionally, though only rarely, we may spar with other CSS frameworks using our “mean” oversized and colorful bill. 😉

 So… say hello to Toucaan—The Tropical CSS framework for the web.